The NHS Long Term Plan Defining priorities for the NHS in England over the next decade

 In 2018, the government announced £20.5bn of additional funding for the NHS in England by 2023/24.
-The NHS Long Term Plan launched in January 2019 sets out priorities for how this money will be spent over the next ten years.
+Launched in January 2019, the NHS Long Term Plan set out priorities for how this money would be spent over the next ten years to improve and reform the NHS.

 In the media